Making Ramadan a Time for Young Hearts to Grow

 How can we, as Muslim parents, create an environment that does?
 One way is through a thoughtful approach to Muslim holidays – particularly Ramadan.
 Below, Shaykh Walead Mosaad, SeekersGuidance teacher and scholar-in-residence at Sakina Collective, explores how we can build our children’s love for Islam through participation in this blessed month.

 Fasting is perhaps the first thing that comes to mind when considering participation in Ramadan.
-Although scholars differ on if and how children should practice fasting before puberty, Shaykh Walead said it is important to do so in a way that encourages participation in the month without making it too difficult on them.
+Although scholars differ on if and how children should practice fasting before puberty, Shaykh Walead said it is important to do so in a way that encourages participation in the month without making it too difficult.

-“Do a half-day, or just one day [periodically],” said Shaykh Walead, if full-time fasting is too difficult.
-“At the very least you can delay their dinner, so they feel that they are participating.”
+“Do a half-day, or just one day (periodically),” said Shaykh Walead, if full-time fasting is too difficult.
+“At the very least, you can delay their dinner so they feel they are participating.”

-Giving fasting a social aspect also helps make it enjoyable for children who don’t have an appreciation for the higher meanings of this form of worship.
-Traditionally, Ramadan brought communities together – it was not practised in isolation.
+Giving fasting a social aspect also helps make it enjoyable for children who don’t appreciate the higher meanings of this form of worship.
+Traditionally, Ramadan brought communities together – it was not practiced in isolation.
 Many of our societies today have lost the sense of community that brings warmth and joy to the month.
-Taking time out of our busy schedules to plan and go to periodic gatherings with friends and family to break the fast helps make the month a memorable one for children.
+Taking time out of our busy schedules to plan and go to periodic gatherings with friends and family to break the fast helps make the month memorable for children.

 For those living in the West, where authentic local expressions of Islam are still being formed, this is an issue that religious and community leaders must work diligently to address, said Shaykh Walead.

-Some people have welcomed the moves of stores such as Macy’s in the U.S., to do Ramadan promotions and advertisements as a way of making Ramadan an accepted part of Western culture.
+Some people have welcomed the move of stores such as Macy’s in the U.S. to do Ramadan promotions and advertisements to make Ramadan an accepted part of Western culture.
 But in making Ramadan relevant to young Muslims, our communities must be careful about moving in the direction many other holidays – such as Christmas and Easter – have gone in the West: that of commercialization.

 Some ways of making the month enjoyable for children without the negative impacts of commercialization include engaging them in arts and crafts, such as teaching them calligraphy or making the brightly colored Ramadan lamps known as fawanees.

-While striving to make the month an enjoyable one for our children, it is important to remember that, ultimately, this is a month of moving closer to God through learning self-control and self-restraint.
-The lamp-building activity mentioned above, for example, could be coupled with less screen time on various electronic devices.
+While striving to make the month enjoyable for our children, it is important to remember that, ultimately, this is a month of moving closer to God through learning self-control and self-restraint.
+For example, the lamp-building activity mentioned above could be coupled with less screen time on various electronic devices.
 Some of the time spent normally in play could be used to begin a habit of daily interaction with the Quran.

-Finally, focusing on the universal meanings of love and service to others, as exemplified by the Prophet Muhammad (peace be upon him), has great benefit during this month.
-Islam, when practiced properly, is ultimately an expression of good character, and making that clear to children gives them a confidence in the moral calling of this faith that nothing else can.
+Finally, focusing on the universal meanings of love and service to others, as exemplified by the Prophet Muhammad (peace be upon him), greatly benefits this month.
+When appropriately practiced, Islam is ultimately an expression of good character, and making that clear to children gives them confidence in the moral calling of this faith that nothing else can.

-Through these individual and community efforts, we as Muslim parents can teach our children to appreciate the spiritual rigors that Ramadan brings, as well as the joys it offers – helping them build a strong, healthy bond with this religion of love, mercy and light.
+Through these individual and community efforts, we, as Muslim parents, can teach our children to appreciate Ramadan’s spiritual rigors and joys – helping them build a strong, healthy bond with this religion of love, mercy, and light.

 Resources for Seekers: